How to Store Your Mobility Scooter Securely - Surewise

 How to store your mobility scooter properly

-You can download a free pdf version of this guide, here
+You can download a free PDF version of this guide, here

 There may come a time when you need to store your mobility scooter for a longer period of time, and it’s essential that you take a few precautions to ensure your scooter remains secure while it’s stored away.